adlnlp/pdfvqa/README.md

 ## PDFVQA Dataset
 We introduce **PDFVQA**, a new Document-based Visual Question Answering dataset, to comprehensively examine the document understanding from various aspects, including document element recognition, document layout structural understanding as well as contextual understanding and key information extraction.
 Our PDF-VQA dataset extends the current scale of document understanding that limits on the single document page to the new scale that asks questions over the full document of multiple pages.

-**The dataset contains 3 tasks:**
+**The dataset contains three tasks:**
-- **Task A**: document element recognition and spatial relationship understanding among document elements on the page-level.
-The answers should be predcited from a fixed answer space.
+- **Task A**: document element recognition and spatial relationship understanding among document elements on the page level.
+The answers should be predicted from a fixed answer space.
-- **Task B**: structural understanding of document elements and answer extraction on the document page-level.
+- **Task B**: structural understanding of document elements and answer extraction on the document page level.
-- **Task C**: document understanding on the full document-level of multiple consecutive pages.
+- **Task C**: document understanding on the whole document level of multiple consecutive pages.

-Data Statistics of Task A, B, and C:
+Data Statistics of Tasks A, B, and C:

 <img src="https://github.com/adlnlp/pdfvqa/blob/main/Figures/PDFVQA_DataStats.png" width="50%">

 ## Relational Graph Annotation
-Our PDFVQA dataset specifically annotate the hierarchically logical relational graph among the document layout elements to specify the potential affiliation between document elements by identifying the parent object and their children’s objects based on the hierarchical structures of document layouts.
+Our PDFVQA dataset specifically annotates the hierarchically logical relational graph among the document layout elements to specify the potential affiliation between document elements by identifying the parent objects and their children’s objects based on the hierarchical structures of document layouts.

-Such relational information can be directly used by future works as the additional features for document understanding.
+Future works can directly use such relational information as the additional features for document understanding.

 ## Dataset files
 The dataset consists of three main splits: training, validation, and testing.
 For each split, we provide two types of files: